Tasking Manager Administrator Guide

 After you’ve adjusted the base grid task size, you can selectively divide certain tasks into four smaller ones with the

-It is recommended to choose task sizes that you are confident mappers can complete them in 15-20 minutes.
+It is recommended to choose task sizes that you are confident mappers can complete in 15-20 minutes.

 After finalizing the definition of task sizes, click